Incidence systems on Cartesian powers of algebraic curves: Interpretation of the field

-constitutes a group configuration.
-Therefore, by Fact~\ref{hrugrou} there exists a two-dimensional group definable in $(G,\cdot,Z)$ that acts transitively on a one-dimensional set.
-One checks that the conditions of the Fact~\ref{hrugrou-faithfulness} are verified as well.
-By Fact~\ref{fieldconf}, the group $G$ is isomorphic to the affine group $\G_a(k) \rtimes \G_m(k)$ of an infinite definable field $k$. \end{proof}
+each vertex is in the algebraic closure of two other collinear vertices, and so this constitutes a group configuration.
+Therefore, by Fact~\ref{grconf}, there exists a two-dimensional group definable in $(G,\cdot,Z)$ that acts transitively on a one-dimensional set.

-\begin{thm} Let $\Mm$ be a non-locally modular reduct of an algebraic curve $M$ over an algebraically closed field $M$, that has a definable faithful two-dimensional family $X \to T$ of pure-dimensional curves.
-Then $M$ interprets a field. \end{thm}